confluentinc/ksql/docs/installation/server-config/config-reference.rst

 The statement selects a single field as the value of stream ``y``.
-If ``f0`` has the integer value ``10``, with ``ksql.persistence.ensure.value.is.struct`` set to ``true``, the JSON format persists the value within a JSON object as it would if the value was to have more fields:
+If ``f0`` has the integer value ``10``, with ``ksql.persistence.ensure.value.is.struct`` set to ``true``, the JSON format persists the value within a JSON object, as it would if the value had more fields:

 .. code:: json